Pravargav/lifeStyle/myStories.md

 8) But as I said I am too habituated to knowledge and theory for 7-8 years now .I don't know how smart work looks like

-9) I got addiction of mobile and over reliance of god since 6 years to copeup with my bad luck and pain.But my health not cured and i also got diabetis due to my mental health and medication.
+9) I got addiction of mobile and over reliance of god since 6 years to copeup with my bad luck and pain.

+10)but how do i stop comparision with others who are far ahead of me once they were below me in studies.

+11)But my health not cured and i also got diabetis due to my mental health and medication.